igorski/bitmappery/README.md

 # TODO / Roadmap

+* Layer source and mask must not be stored as Vue observables
+* Implement history mechanism in more places, show state to undo/redo in application menu
 * Repeated presses on a clone stamp with source coords do not behave logically
 * Implement action queue when drawing, only execute drawing on zCanvas.sprite.update()-hook
 * Maintain cache for source images at the display destination size (invalidate on window resize / zoom), this prevents processing large images that are never displayed at their full scale
 * Dragging of masks on rotated/mirror content is kinda broken
 * Animate selection lines between white and black colors
-* Layer source and mask must not be stored as Vue observables
 * Restored base64 images should be treated as binary once more (see layer-factory)
 * Zoom set original size isn't that accurate (check also on mobile views), needs calculateMaxScaling ?
 * Unload Blobs when images are no longer used in document (see sprite-factory disposeSprite, keep instance count of usages)
 * Implement layer sorting and opacity
 * Implement layer scaling
 * Implement merged layer selection
-* Implement change history
 * Scale logic should move from zoomable-canvas into zCanvas (as handleInteraction needs to transform offsets by zoom ratio, see LayerSprite!)